baptiste00001/iCalendarEvents/README.md

 Add this code to 'src/index.ts'
 ```
-import { ICalEvents } from 'ical-events'
+import { ICalEvents } from 'icalendar-events'
 import { DateTime, Interval } from 'luxon'

 // Get the iCalendar data from an url (using fetch) or from a file (using fs)